scottdoy/slides/2019-12-17-comp-path-residents/index.md

 To begin, we collect **training samples** to build a model.

-- Collect a lot of example images for each class.
+- Collect a lot of example images for each class
 - Get our expert to label each image as "Malignant" or "Benign"
-- Measure the features of interest (image analysis or by hand).
+- Measure the features of interest (image analysis or by hand)
-- Build a histogram of the measured feature.
+- Build a histogram of the measured feature

 ## Texture of the Nuclei